Become a Telemetry Technician

 Step 1: Earn High School Diploma or Equivalency

-- Be extra diligent in studying biology.
+- Take a biology course.
 This class provides students with essential knowledge about how cells, organs and tissues function.
 It can also help them grasp a fundamental knowledge of how body systems work.

 - Take a psychology class.
 Students who take psychology classes acquire a foundational knowledge about human behavior.
 Understanding human behavior can help students acquire an in-depth knowledge of the importance of sensitivity when dealing with patients and their families.

 - Be a hospital volunteer.
 Employers will always prefer candidates who have had experience working in a medical environment.
 Students can gain experience by volunteering in hospitals for just a few hours during the week.
 Duties may include escorting patients, typing reports or keeping medical records.
 They can also learn the basics in working with the medical software programs.
 Volunteering in a hospital gives the student a glimpse of patient care and the health care environment.
 Many hospitals facilitate high school volunteer programs.
 Hospitals usually require proof of immunizations.
 Individuals who are 18 years or older may need to submit tuberculosis (TB) tests and fingerprinting.

 Although a high school diploma may be all that is required for a job as a telemetry technician, some employers may prefer candidates with an associate's or bachelor's degree.
 Typically post-secondary study includes clinical experience as part of the curriculum, adding an extra level of job experience and qualification.

 - Choose schools dedicated to preparing their students for the national certification exams.
 Schools that specifically prepare their students for certification exams would more likely have an in-depth knowledge about the components of the exam and its focus points.
 They may also have information on the critical questions that many exam takers usually miss.
 The school's information on the percentage of their students who have successfully completed the program and passed the exam is also a good deciding factor when choosing a school.